davidlidebrandt/milestone-project-4/README.md

 Some inspiration for the design of the site was taken from [Gymgrossisten](https://www.gymgrossisten.com/) ,a swedish company's site who sell supplements and fitness equipment.

-The two main colors used are black and a lighter green (#a5d6a7) with a darker green (#4caf50) when hovering over certain elements.
-The two main colors provides clear contrast and makes it easy to read and distinguish different elements.
+The three main colors used are black and a lighter green (#a5d6a7) with a darker green (#4caf50) when hovering over certain elements.
+The main colors provides clear contrast and makes it easy to read and distinguish different elements.

 The font chosen for the project is Montserrat with a fallback of sans-serif, the font looks clear yet modern which fits well with the purpose of the site.

 ### User Stories